Updated: April 21, 2020

 Anyway, in my experience, the most important thing in life with respect to our finances is multiple sources of income.
 So for you, network marketing is just one source.
 You need to add a few more to become “financially stable”.

 What are the other sources?
-Well, it’s up to you, your resources and your available time.
+Well, it’s up to you, your resources, and available time.

 You can look for a new job.
 You can start a small home-based business.
 You can become a freelancer.
 Apply for a part-time job.
 You can even try your luck at making money online.